AmornthepYk/RaspberryPiPico/README.md

-# RaspberryPI-PICO
+# Raspberrypi-pico
-RaspberryPI-PICO For EAGLE Library
+Raspberrypi-pico for EAGLE Library